codestersunion/coding-exercises/mobile/map-locations/README.md

 SwiftUI has many analogues with React and I designed in a way that is idiomatic to React, it may not be idiomatic Swift code.
 The styling system seems oddly cumbersome.

+The Android project desperately needs some animations to feel right, but there isn't anything quite as convenient as `withAnimation` and the basic animation framework doesn't play well with the map markers apparently.

-Claude was very useful in this exercise.
+Claude and Copilot were very useful in this exercise.
 To a point.